mwjaworski/klepto/readme.md

 		- Project2
 ```

-The .vaultrc file might have a scope defined.
-If Klepto is invoked in Project 1 or Project 2 it will know the scope and install from that remote repository.
+The .vaultrc file might have a source defined.
+If Klepto is invoked in Project 1 or Project 2 it will know the source and install from that remote repository.

 The .vaultrc might have this in it.